Ironheart (character): "Iron Man 2020"

-In the "Iron Man 2020" story arc, Tony Stark, in his form of Mark One, has failed to return Riri's calls.
-While abiding by the Underage Superhuman Warfare Act, Riri, her A.I.
-N.A.T.A.L.I.E. (who is based on Riri's late best friend Natalie Washington) and Xavier King see people fleeing because the Intellicars have gone haywire.
+In the "Iron Man 2020" story arc, Riri and N.A.T.A.L.I.E. (an A.I. based on Natalie Washington) confront the Intellicars, who have gone haywire.
 As Riri interfaces with the Intellicar, N.A.T.A.L.I.E. finds that its A.I. is corrupted with a bad code.
-As the Intellicar starts acting up again, Riri was able to find the reset code as the three Intellicars crash.
-N.A.T.A.L.I.E. informs Riri that the signal came from the cell phone of André Sims who is currently working as an intern at Stark Unlimited's Chicago branch.
-Three days later at Stark Unlimited's Chicago branch, Riri confronts André about the incident with the Intellicars.
-André denies all knowledge of the incident and states that Stark Unlimited is doing the people a favor.
+As the Intellicar starts acting up again, Riri finds a reset code.
+N.A.T.A.L.I.E. informs Riri that the signal came from the cell phone of André Sims, an intern at Stark Unlimited's Chicago branch.
+Sims denies all knowledge of the incident and states that Stark Unlimited is doing the people a favor.